 An automobile accident can be a life-changing event.
 It's a very difficult time for those involved.
-The very last thing individuals want to worry about and deal with is the financial problems caused by the accident or speaking with an insurance company.
+The very last thing individuals want to worry about and deal with is the financial problem caused by the accident or speaking with an insurance company.
 This is where we can help.

 We have been handling automobile accident claims throughout the country since 1955, and have earned a reputation as one of the most successful law firms in the nation, winning more than $4 billion dollars in jury verdicts and settlements.